abhishek-1985/myretail-product-api/README.md

 # myretail-product-api
-The repository contains source code for myretail-product-api RESTFUL service
+The repository contains source code for myretail-product-api RESTFUL service.
+The service provides GET and PUT functionality .

+  * GET product id, name, and pricing for an id passed as input
+  * UPDATE pricing for an id passed as an input along with response body in database

 ## Leveraged Technology
 Role | Technology